rust-lang/cargo/src/doc/crates-io.md

 In order to add a team as an owner one must be a member of that team.
 No such restriction applies to removing a team as an owner.

-## Github Permissions
+## GitHub Permissions

-Team membership is not something Github provides simple public access to, and it is likely for you to encounter the following message when working with them:
+Team membership is not something GitHub provides simple public access to, and it is likely for you to encounter the following message when working with them:

-> It looks like you don’t have permission to query a necessary property from Github to complete this request.
-You may need to re-authenticate on crates.io to grant permission to read github org memberships.
+> It looks like you don’t have permission to query a necessary property from GitHub to complete this request.
+You may need to re-authenticate on crates.io to grant permission to read GitHub org memberships.
 Just go to https://crates.io/login

 This is basically a catch-all for “you tried to query a team, and one of the five levels of membership access control denied this”.
 That is not an exaggeration.
-Github’s support for team access control is Enterprise Grade.
+GitHub’s support for team access control is Enterprise Grade.

 The most likely cause of this is simply that you last logged in before this feature was added.
-We originally requested *no* permissions from Github when authenticating users, because we didn’t actually ever use the user’s token for anything other than logging them in.
+We originally requested *no* permissions from GitHub when authenticating users, because we didn’t actually ever use the user’s token for anything other than logging them in.
 However to query team membership on your behalf, we now require